How to Use an Asthma Inhaler Even Better

 - Take the inhaler out of your mouth whilst holding your breath, for at least a few seconds, but ideally as long as comfortable.

 - Once the time has elapsed, breathe out through your mouth.

-- Remember to replace the lid on your inhaler to prevent dirt, lint and fluff entering it and clean it regularly.
+- Remember to replace the lid on your inhaler to prevent dirt, lint and fluff entering it.

-You must not use more than 8 puffs in 24 hours.
+You must not exceed the maximum dose of 8 puffs in 24 hours.

-If you have a steroid inhaler, remember to rinse out your mouth after all the puffs to prevent oral thrush and a sore throat and make sure you spit out the water.
-Ventolin is not a steroid-based medication, so there is no need to rinse out your mouth if you are using one of these inhalers.
+If you have a steroid inhaler, remember to rinse out your mouth after all the puffs to throat irritation or infection in the mouth, and make sure you spit out the water.
+Since Ventolin is not a steroid-based medication, there is no need to rinse out your mouth if you are using one of these inhalers.

 In an emergency such as a severe asthma attack, try to keep calm and don’t lie down.
 Sit up straight and take single puffs 30-60 seconds apart.
 If you do not feel better after 10 puffs, call 999.
 If the emergency services are taking more than 15 minutes, take another few puffs about 30 seconds apart.